-During the reporting period for West Virginia's HOME Program, three contracts and no subcontracts were completed.
-None were completed by minority-owned (MBE) or womenowned (WBE) business enterprises.
+During the reporting period for West Virginia's HOME Program, there were no contracts and no subcontracts.
+Therefore, none were completed by minority-owned (MBE) or women-owned (WBE) business enterprises.

 To encourage the use of minority and women's business enterprises in connection with HOME funded activities, the HDF set forth statements in the originator and contractor agreements stating that the participating organization/business will assure to the greatest extent feasible that contracts for the procurement of goods and services to be performed in connection with housing improvements or housing construction are awarded to business concerns and minority and women owned businesses will be utilized.